 You should also be considering your overarching marketing goals in all the content you create.
 This may require thinking outside the box.
 If your goal is to increase sales by 25% in one year, it can be tempting to point all of your content towards pushing your product.
 The problem with doing this is that people don’t like feeling like they’re being sold to.
 Odds are, no one is checking out your blog or Instagram account because they want to be advertised to.
 They want to be informed, entertained, and most importantly, treated like real human beings rather than marketing statistics.

 In order to generate sales in the long run, you will need to impress your followers with compelling content and build brand awareness and trust.
 People are much more likely to purchase from you if you’ve put in the work to build their trust.
-Great content marketing can turn website visitors into prospects, prospects into customers, and customers into repeat customers.
+Solid content marketing services can help turn website visitors into prospects, prospects into customers, and customers into repeat customers.

 Plus, establishing your brand as a leader in the field through high engagement rates and large social followings is basically the online version of word-of-mouth advertising!

 If somebody is in search of a particular type of product or service (like the one you sell!) they may land on your website or one of your social media profiles in their research, and they are going to want to see interesting and engaging content.
 In fact, consumers are becoming more and more likely to research brands online prior to making even smaller purchases.
 They are also more likely to purchase from you if you have a large following and tons of positive engagement!

 Some great content marketing tips to increase engagement are to pose polls or questions that encourage comments and to run giveaways that require people to share, comment on, or otherwise interact with your content.

 Now that you have filled out your content marketing calendar, it’s time for the next step.